SotoArmando/odin-battleships/README.md

 # README

-Hi i am the author [SotoArmando](https://github.com/SotoArmando) if this project and this is my battleships approach over battleships from odin project https://www.theodinproject.com/courses/javascript/lessons/battleship.
+Hi i am the author [SotoArmando](https://github.com/SotoArmando) of this project and this is my battleships approach over battleships from odin project https://www.theodinproject.com/courses/javascript/lessons/battleship.

 ### Run this project